juanparati/Powerbi/README.md

 A PHP Library for the [PowerBI Rest API](https://docs.microsoft.com/en-gb/rest/api/power-bi/).

-## 2. Which services are implemented?
+## 2. Which services were implemented?

 | Service | Class                                |
 |---------|--------------------------------------|